rajsinghbagri/rajsinghbagri.github.io/README.md

 ### **Product Associate**
 ### Vani.coach
+Letter of Recommendation from Founder & CEO of Vyakta Consulting Ltd.(Now Vani.coach)
 • Created a Roadmap for the product(Vani) - Product Requirement Document(PRD) with a total of 13 changes/updates out of which are Critical(5), Important(4), Desirable(4)
 Proposed technology stack that will best deliver these capabilities features.